Thursday, October 5, 2023

 Chicago, IL 60606

-Scott Turow, the acclaimed author of 15 books, will receive CLHOF's highest honor for living writers, the Fuller Award.
-The ceremony will take place at the Cindy Pritzker Auditorium, and will be a signature event in the Chicago Public Library's 150th Anniversary Celebration.
-Doors open at 4:15 and the presentation begins promptly at five p.m.
-A reception, including refreshments, follows.
-The event is free and open to the public, but registration is strongly recommended.
+Scott Turow, the acclaimed author of 15 books, received CLHOF's highest honor for living writers, the Fuller Award.
+The ceremony took place at the Cindy Pritzker Auditorium, and was a signature event in the Chicago Public Library's 150th Anniversary Celebration.
+A reception at the Plymouth Restaurant & Rooftop Bar followed the ceremony.
+The event was free and open to the public.

 The Chicago born and bred bestselling author rocketed onto the literary scene with his debut novel, the New York Times #1 Best Seller Presumed Innocent (1986) and has sustained his early, volcanic success these past 37 years, up to and including Suspect (2022).
 Presumed Innocent is the first in a series of twelve novels set in fictional Kindle County, which bears resemblance to Cook County.
 In addition he has written two nonfiction books, including One L about his experiences at Harvard Law School.
 One L remains a "must-read" for law students.
 His books have been translated into more than 40 languages, sold more than 30 million copies worldwide, and have been adapted into movies and television projects.
 He has frequently contributed essays and op-ed pieces to publications such as the New York Times, Washington Post, Vanity Fair, The New Yorker, and The Atlantic.
 He also edited the two-volume Guilty As Charged: A Mystery Writers of America Anthology (1996, 1997), which was reissued as a single volume in 2017.